 In 2007, BlogTogether spawned an annual gathering of science bloggers and anyone else who wanted to discuss science and the web.
 I partnered with Bora Zivkovic on this conference, and we would eventually call it ScienceOnline.
 In 2012, after six annual conferences, Bora and Karyn Traphagen (she joined us in 2010) and I launched ScienceOnline as a nonprofit organization dedicated to sustaining the community that grew up around the conference and expanding around the world.
 I was a cofounder and chairman until March 2014 (ScienceOnline was dissolved in October 2014).

 In addition to the many volunteer hours I put into ScienceOnline, I also organized food blogging events (featuring author and chef Michael Ruhlman) and The Long Table meals.
 When I turned 40, I began a decade of narrative, which led me into organizing storytelling shows called Talk Story and Voices of Medicine.

 I did these activities as one form of community service, because I believe in facilitating connections, conversations, collaborations and communities - which David Kroll captured beautifully when he wrote and recorded this song about my community-organizing vocation:

-I am employed as the communications director for the Duke University Department of Medicine.
+I am employed as a research communications project manager for the Duke Clinical Research Institute.
+Previously, I was communications director for the Department Medicine in the Duke University School of Medicine.